ApsanaMohammad/Mentorship_Platform/MentorshipPlatformAPI/READ.md

 Mentorship Platform API Controllers
-This API facilitates core functionalities like user authentication, mentor-mentee interactions, profile management, and notifications.
-Below is a detailed description of the controllers included in this API.
+This document provides a comprehensive description of the controllers used in the Mentorship Platform API.
+These controllers handle various functionalities such as user authentication, mentorship matching, request management, and notifications.

 1. AuthController
-Purpose:
+Purpose
-The AuthController handles user registration, login, and JWT token generation for authentication.
+The AuthController manages user registration, login, and JWT-based authentication.

-Endpoints:
+Endpoints
 Register a New User

 Endpoint: POST /api/Auth/register
-Description: Registers a new user (mentor or mentee) with email, username, role, and password.
+Description: Registers a new user (mentor or mentee).
 Request Body:
 json
 Copy code